Audacy Inc. (AUD) Shares Up Despite Recent Market Volatility

-Audacy Inc. (NYSE: AUD)’s stock price has increased by 3.48 compared to its previous closing price of 0.10.
-Nevertheless, the company has seen a loss of -35.37% in its stock price over the last five trading days.
+Audacy Inc. (NYSE: AUD)’s stock price has increased by 15.46 compared to its previous closing price of 0.11.
+However, the company has experienced a 24.70% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Audacy Inc. (NYSE: AUD) Right Now?